AdityaSingh-02/Gsoc-23/README.md

 ## ⚙️ Deliverables
 The following are the Deliverables
 - The Tours are available for the latest and previous branch i.e 6.3.2
-- Set of 9 essential tours which is enough to make any contributor or developer to get familiar with codebase
+- Set of 9 essential tours which is enough to make any contributor or developer familiar with the codebase
 - Users can access tours by using `ctrl+shift+p` or `cmd+shift+p` and then `CodeTour: start tour`

 **All of the targets were completed during the GSOC period✨**